DTC & Retention·7 min·2025-10-21

 How to Increase Repeat Purchases on Your Shopify Store

-Acquiring a customer costs 5-7x more than retaining one.
-Here's how consumable and DTC Shopify stores turn one-time buyers into repeat customers using timing, data, and the right email flows.
+Turn one-time buyers into repeat customers with timing, data, and the right email flows.

 Most Shopify stores focus almost entirely on acquisition: more ads, more influencers, more top-of-funnel content.
 Retention gets a generic 30-day email and a prayer.
-According to Shopify's own data, returning customers spend roughly 67% more per order than new customers, yet most stores allocate less than 20% of their marketing effort to retention.
-This guide covers what actually drives repeat purchases for consumable and replenishable products, and why timing matters more than discounts.
+This guide covers what actually drives repeat purchases for consumable products, and why timing matters more than discounts.

 Know your repeat purchase rate